PMET-public/module-data-install/README.md

+# Magento 2 Data Install Modules
+**Purpose** :  To facilitate the loading of sample data by a series of generic .csv files

+## Sites, Stores, Views, Root Category
+This file is used to add and update Stores, Store Views and Root Categories.
+The codes provided in the file are used do determine if a new element will be created or updated.

-stores.csv
+*File Name* - stores.csv

+*Columns*

-site_code - always required.
-If the site_code exists it will update the site with any additional information.
+**site\_code** - Always required.
+If the site\_code exists it will update the site with the provided information.
 If it is a new site code, it will create a new site.
-Website code may only contain letters (a-z), numbers (0-9) or underscore (_), and the first character must be a letter.
+Website code may only contain letters (a-z), numbers (0-9) or underscore (\_), and the first character must be a letter.
 Code will be fixed automatically if needed

-site_name - required when updating a site name, or creating a new site
+**site\_name** - Required when updating a site name, or creating a new site

-site_order - optional, default is zero
+**site\_order** - Optional, default is zero

-is_default_site	- optional: value = Y. There can only be one default site.
-If it is defined muliple times, the last site updated will be the default.
-Default cannot be removed, only added to an existing or new site
+**is\_default\_site** - Optional, value =Y. There can only be one default site.
+If it is set muliple times, the last site updated will be the default.
+Default cannot be removed, it can only be assigned to a different site.

-store_code - required when updating or adding a store or view.
-Store code may only contain letters (a-z), numbers (0-9) or underscore (_), and the first character must be a letter.
+**store\_code **- Required when updating or adding a store or view.
+Store code may only contain letters (a-z), numbers (0-9) or underscore (\_), and the first character must be a letter.
 Code will be fixed automatically if needed

-store_name- - required when updating a store name, or creating a store
+**store\_name** - Required when updating a store name, or creating a store

-store_root_category	- required when creating a new store.
-If the root category given does not exist, one will be created and set to the store.
+**store\_root\_category** - Required when creating a new store or changing a Root Category.
+If the Root Category given does not exist, one will be created and assigned to the store.

-is_default_store optional: value = Y. There can only be one default store per site.
+**is\_default\_store** Optional: value = Y. There can only be one default store per site.
 If it is defined muliple times, the last store updated will be the default.
-Default cannot be removed, only added to an existing or new site
-//TODO: check if default store is automatically set on single store site
+The default store cannot be removed from a site, only changed to a different store.

-view_code - required when updating or adding a view.
-View code may only contain letters (a-z), numbers (0-9) or underscore (_), and the first character must be a letter.
+**view\_code** - Required when updating or adding a view.
+View code may only contain letters (a-z), numbers (0-9) or underscore (\_), and the first character must be a letter.
 Code will be fixed automatically if needed

-view_name - required when updating a view name, or creating a view
+**view\_name** - Required when updating a view name, or creating a view

-is_default_view //TODO: same verification as in store
+**is\_default\_view** - Optional: value = Y. There can only be one default view per store.
+If it is defined muliple times, the last view updated will be the default.
+The default view cannot be removed from a store, only changed to a different view.

-view_order - optional, default is zero
+**view\_order** - Optional Default is zero

-view_status - optional:enabled or disabled - default is disabled
-You cannot disable a view that is set as the default for the store.
-If you need to do this, first set another view as default
+**view\_is\_active** - Optional: values = Y/N. Default = N. If a view is set as default for a store, it cannot be deactivated.